 The system leadership team or my executive team will do the same thing.
 We would work and find right where we would have our top priorities for the following year all figured out as a system.
 At the same time, all the different parts of the organization, the different…call them divisions or whatever, they would have done similar things.

 The conflict then is two things.
-We would expect that they would then, if you’re in a New London hospital, you would set aside some of the stuff that you want to do and take the system priorities as your first priority.
+We would expect that they would then, if you're in a New London hospital, you would set aside some of the stuff that you want to do and take the system priorities as your first priority.
 In fact, there was lots conflict with that, and that did not happen well.
-As end result, we had a proliferation of more work than could possibly be done.
+As an end result, we had a proliferation of more work than could possibly be done.

 What we did this past year is we changed the process.
-It’s pretty simple, but, if was easy to figure out, we would have done it five years earlier.
+It's pretty simple, but, if was easy to figure out, we would have done it five years earlier.
 What we did is we had all the people in the planning in these various divisions or departments, we brought them all together.
-There was 30 or 40 people.
+There were 30 or 40 people.
 We started in September to create the system-wide priorities.